 The First 24 Hours

-- The night before, have a low carb dinner so your glycogen stores would be slightly empty already.
-This will make your body enter into ketosis and induce autophagy that much quicker.
+- The night before, have a low carb dinner so your glycogen stores would be depleted already.
+This will make your body enter into ketosis faster and induce autophagy that much quicker.

 - Wake up the following morning and drink a cup of water with a pinch of sea salt in it.
 This is done as to replenish your electrolytes and reduce cortisol.

 - Wait 1-2 hours and have a cup of green tea or herbal tea.
 Black tea has more caffeine in it so you would want to wait slightly longer for that.

 - Drinking sparkling water is also an amazing way to reduce hunger to zero

 - If you get your first real hunger sign, then drink some more water and wait for 15 minutes.
 If the feeling subsists, then have a cup of black coffee

 - You can drink decaf throughout the day as well but don’t drink it as a substitute for water or tea.
 The max should be 2-4 cups of coffee a day because it still dehydrates you.

 A Word on Non-Caloric Sweeteners